ansible/workshops/exercises/ansible_security/2.1-suspicious/README.md

 $InputRunFileMonitor
 local3.* @44.55.66.77:514
 ```

+Leave the Snort server again and come back to your control host.

 Note that so far no logs are sent from Snort to QRadar: Snort does not know yet that this traffic is noteworthy!